-It’s the start of a brand new year and the perfect time to consider a fresh approach to your business’s online marketing strategy.
-Some of these trends are only beginning to gain popularity, while others have been around for a while but could be used to greater effect.
-Either way our list of current trends should serve as inspiration for future marketing ideas and strategies.
+It’s the start of a brand new year!
+The perfect time to consider a fresh approach to your business’s online marketing strategy.
+Some of these trends are only beginning to gain popularity.
+While others have been around for a while but could be used to greater effect.
+Either way, our list of current trends should serve as inspiration for future marketing ideas and strategies.

 The goal of the splash page is to provide valuable information to the visitor, without distracting them with too many options, links or other functionalities.

 Setting up a splash page can thus be an important part of a broader marketing strategy or used as a temporary solution while your business website is in development.
 Either way, these pages are excellent ways of representing your business online.

 Most online marketers are already effectively using SEO to target people typing in certain relevant keywords on Google.
 However, they are probably less adept at reaching those using other methods of searching: Voice search and visual search are gaining momentum and are changing the SEO landscape.